Langdon Academy: History

 In 1905 a mixed grammar school was opened on Barking Road.
 East Ham Grammar School for Girls was opened on Plashet Grove in 1932, and this became Plashet School, a separate school, in 1972.

 The Langdon buildings were completed in 1953 on former marshland on the eastern border of East Ham with Barking, when administered by the County Borough of East Ham.
 They consisted of three schools: Burges Manor (girls), Thomas Lethaby (boys) and East Ham Grammar School for Boys.
 The two secondary modern schools, Burgess Manor and Thomas Lethaby, had been newly formed for the site in 1950/1 but the Grammar School had previously occupied a site at East Ham Town Hall and was founded in 1905.
 It moved from Barking Road to Langdon Crescent in 1952.

 Comprehensive

-In 1972 the two secondary modern schools and the boys' grammar school were amalgamated to create a large 12-form entry mixed comprehensive school.
+In 1972 the two secondary modern schools and the boys' grammar school amalgamated to create a large 12-form entry mixed comprehensive school.
 Newham created thirteen 11–18 comprehensives, later to dispose of many sixth forms in 1992 except for two faith schools.
 In September 1998 Langdon School was awarded sports college status by the DFES.

-On 12 October 2005 Her Majesty Queen Elizabeth II visited the school and met some children who had been Young Ambassadors to the Olympic vote in Singapore in July of that year.